 “Why?” you ask.
-Well, my fellow moms and dads out there, it started to wane because she became obsessed with the fun that all of the other college kids on her Instagram and Snap feeds were having.
+Well, my fellow moms and dads out there started to wane because she became obsessed with the fun that all of the other college kids on her Instagram and Snap feeds were having.

-If my daughter was at a fraternity party where she was thoroughly enjoying herself, it seemed that the kids at Ohio State were at a bigger, better, “funner” party.
+If my daughter was at a fraternity party where she enjoyed herself thoroughly, it seemed that the kids at Ohio State were at a bigger, better, “funner” party.
 While my daughter was hanging out in her dorm room with her friends and feeling happy, Instagram updates showed her best friend hanging with HER new besties in HER dorm room, hashtagging #collegerocks #bestfriends #lovelifehere.